v3ai/qcom/README.md

 # QCOM: an auto committing and pushing tool to update repos quick and dirty

 ## Motivation
-Sometimes you just want whatever code/configs/whatever inside a directory commited and pushed to github quick
+Sometimes you just want whatever code/configs/whatever inside a directory committed and pushed to github quick

 usually I find myself in this pattern